This post may contain affiliate links – read our full disclosure

 Wood fibers gathered from weathered wood are chewed and mixed with saliva.
 Once wet it is used to construct nests for brood rearing. ( Wasps know how to do paper mache !
 Who knew?)

 Some wasps build nest above ground perhaps under the eaves of your home.
 Yellow Jacket Wasps often build their nest in the ground.
 These can be a big surprise in late summer.

-And, a sting for either insect will hurt!
-There are some different physical characteristics in the stingers involved.
+Both of these insects have the capacity to sting.
+A sting from either insect will hurt!
+But, there are some different physical characteristics in the stingers involved.

 We are referring to the worker bee who defends the colony.
-Queen bees have a smooth stinger and can sting people but rarely does she.
+Queen bees have a smooth stinger and can sting people but she rarely does.